 All this analysis does cloud the broader point — which is that Order is still a super satisfying read.
 It’s not the book I would pick out of the lineup to read on its own for purely entertainment value, but the emotional payoff at its conclusion is incredible.
 It’s yet another triumph in plotting and foreshadowing on JKR’s part, and certainly a sound contender for the best book in this saga.
 The movie version of this … leaves a bit to be desired.
 The thestral flight and the battle at the Ministry are good; the duel with Voldermort and Dumbledore is great, which is a relief because that’s one thing you don’t wanna mess up in this depiction … but overall, it’s just an OK entry into the film saga.
 Can’t really blame them, with such a huge book to cover and so much of it reliant on Harry’s internal monologuing.

-Harry Potter & The Goblet of Fire is available on Amazon in e-book, hardcover, and paperback editions.
+Harry Potter & The Order of the Phoenix is available on Amazon in e-book, hardcover, and paperback editions.
 It's also available on Audible; if you click this link, you can get a free trial of Audible that includes two free audiobooks.
 Even if you cancel your trial, you'll get to keep these two books.
 Also: clicking on any of the Amazon links in this post, and purchasing something from them, provides a small percentage kickback to the author of the blog you just read.